Guevara-Bryan/google-homepage/README.md

 # google-homepage
 Google homepage, first project of The Odin Project.
-This is the optional harder version, which replicates the "search results page".
+It is a simple starter project which imitates the google homepage.